The Oxford Companion to the American Musical Reference library

 The Oxford Dictionary of Dance (2 ed.)
 Quick reference

-This dictionary comprises authoritative, highly accessible entries on styles, dramatists, performers, companies, and organizations related to the performing arts.
-These entries are supplementary to other performing arts titles in the Quick Reference collection, and are written by specialist authors.
+This dictionary comprises authoritative, highly accessible entries on people and organizations related to music.
+These entries are supplementary to other music titles in the Quick Reference collection, and are written by specialist authors.
 The dictionary is an ongoing project, and more entries will be added over time.

 The Grove Book of Operas (2 ed.)
 Quick reference